inanna-malick/akka-streams-example/README.md

 - Reactive Streams components switch between push and pull dynamically.
 <img src="img/stream.png" alt="alt text" height="200">

 - Upstream components only push data when the downstream signals demand.
-Demand is tracked as an integer and not a boolean, so the upstream is free to fulfill demand by sending individual elements or batches of a thousand.
-- As a result of this, Reactive Streams switch between push and pull based on conditions.
+- The upstream is free to fulfill demand by sending individual elements or batches of a thousand.
 - If demand exists the upstream pushes data downstream as soon as it becomes available.
 - If the demand is exhausted, the upstream component only pushes data as a response to the downstream signalling demand.
 - If the downstream is overloaded, lack of demand propagates upstream as buffers fill and components stop demanding new data.
 - The source can then choose between slowing down (streaming a movie) and dropping data (processing real time data).

-Streams can be merged, which splits the upstream demand
+Merging streams splits the upstream demand

 <img src="img/merge.png" alt="alt text" height="200">

-Streams can be split, which merges the downstream demand.
+Splitting streams merges the downstream demand.

 <img src="img/split.png" alt="alt text" height="200">